bradwright/django-static-management/README.markdown

 Add the `static_management` directory into your Django application, and included it in `installed_apps`.

+You can include the current version as a `git submodule` as follows:

+    git submodule add git://github.com/bradleywright/django-static-management.git django_site_dir/static_management

+Substitute `django_site_dir` with the root directory of your Django application (where `manage.py` and `settings.py` live).

 ### Settings

 Add the following construct (or similar) in `settings.py`: